 Individual quantity surveyors can channel their careers into specialised roles such as project management, facilities management, contract consultancy and arbitration.

 Students who study on the Multidisciplinary Projects module have worked on some ‘live’ development projects.
-In 2010, students helped design a new club-house for Salford City FC.
-In 2011, students worked on the designs for Macclesfield Cricket Club and the Salford Woolpack community pub.
+Our students have helped design a new club-house for Salford City FC, and have worked on the designs for Macclesfield Cricket Club and the Salford Woolpack community pub.